 Nick, Angel Investor

 Nick is a business student at Arizona State University.
-He has recently won the lottery and because he a smart, financially savvy business student, he is looking to invest his money in our Dunkin Donuts franchise in order to expand his portfolio.
+He has recently won the lottery and because he a smart, financially savvy business student, he is looking to invest his money in our Dunkin’ Donuts franchise in order to expand his portfolio.
 His job in this franchise will be to provide the financial support for the startup costs.

 John, Manager

 John is currently attended Arizona State University where he is studying Business Communication.
-His job in the company is to be the main manager who manages all the other smaller mangers and also oversees all of the operations.
+His job in the company is to be the main manager who manages all the other subordinate mangers and also oversees all of the operations.
 He has experience in managing at other companies such as Game Spot and Andre’s Pizza.

 Brad, Owner

 Brad is also a student at Arizona State University who is pursuing a degree in Supply Chain Management.
 He has had experience with starting other various businesses and also has an entrepreneur sprit and is willing to work hard in order to succeed.
-Brad ultimately is in charge of have the final say on all decisions.
+Brad ultimately is in charge of business operations, and will have the final say on all decisions.

 Cathy, Accountant

 Cathy is an Accounting Major at Arizona State University.
 She has extensive experience in the accounting field.
-She will be in charge of all accounting and ultimately all of the different finances in the company.
+She will be in charge of all accounting and finances in the company.

 Department Organization